Samaritans welcomes introduction of new clause to help reduce imitational suicide risk in Republic of Ireland

 For further information please contact Rachel Wright, Samaritans Ireland on + 353 85 860 5554 or at email@example.com.

 The Samaritans’ and IAS Media Guidelines for Reporting Suicide can be accessed online here.

 Samaritans is available round the clock, every single day of the year.
-Please call 116 123 (ROI) or 08457 90 90 90 in the UK, email email@example.com, or visit www.samaritans.org to find details of the nearest branch.
+Please call 116 123, email firstname.lastname@example.org, or visit www.samaritans.org to find details of the nearest branch.